-Yosemite is the most popular national park in California.
+Yosemite is the most famous national park in California.
 As such, you’ll definitely need to plan ahead so that you can optimize your time in the park.
 This is a useful guide for road tripping from SF to Yosemite.
 It’s got a bunch of top stops, not only in but also around the park.

 Summer is the most popular time to visit Yosemite, because the dry conditions are great for camping and hiking.
 If you go in late spring, you can find lovely spring wildflowers and flowing waterfalls.
 Fall is great for the turning leaves, and there also far fewer crowds during that time of year.
 Use our Yosemite packing list to help you figure out what to take, regardless of the season.

 You can visit Yosemite Valley in the winter.
 However, the scenic Tioga Pass isn’t open at all in the winter.
 You can usually transit Tioga from mid-June through November.
 If that sounds like your jam, check out our article on the best scenic byways in California.
-Tioga is on that list, but so are nearby Lake Tahoe,, Highway 395, Highway 49 Gold Country and Kings Canyon/Sequoia National Parks.
+Tioga is on that list, but so are nearby Lake Tahoe, Highway 395, Highway 49 Gold Country and Kings Canyon/Sequoia National Parks.